Summary of progress on the Blaschke conjecture: Total geodesy

 \section{Total geodesy}

+\begin{lemma} Any compact connected totally geodesic submanifold of a Blaschke manifold is itself a Blaschke manifold of the same diameter. \end{lemma} \begin{proof} Recall that all geodesics are periodic in any Blaschke manifold \(M\), with period twice the diameter.
+A totally geodesic submanifold \(M' \subset M\) is a submanifold whose geodesics (in the induced metric) are also geodesics of \(M\) that happen to lie in \(M'\).
+Let \(D,D'\) be the diameters of \(M,M'\).
+The geodesics in \(M\) minimize up to length \(D\).
+Therefore the geodesics in \(M'\) also minimize to at least length \(D\).
+They can't minimize beyond length \(D'\) so \(D \le D'\).
+Take any two points of \(M'\) whose distance in \(M'\) is equal to \(D'\).
+They are connected by a minimal geodesic, by the Hopf--Rinow theorem.
+Every geodesic has period \(2D\); split it into two halves, and see that it stops minimizing at length at most \(D\).
+So \(D' \le D\).
+The geodesics in \(M'\) minimize distance up to the diameter, i.e. \(M'\) is Blaschke. \end{proof}

+In particular, the largest dimensional flat totally geodesic torus is of dimension 1: a closed geodesic.
+Every compact Riemannian manifold contains a periodic geodesic, by a theorem of Lyusternik and Fet \cite{Bott:1982}.
+The product of two compact Riemannian manifolds contains a product of geodesics, a totally geodesic torus: no Blaschke manifold is a product.

-Any compact connected totally geodesic submanifold of a Blaschke manifold is obviously itself a Blaschke manifold of the same diameter.
-The cut loci of points of a Blaschke manifold are compact connected submanifolds.
-Any totally geodesic submanifold is determined by its tangent planes, and intersections of such submanifolds are submanifolds of ``expected'' dimension, i.e. with dimension equal to the dimension of the intersections of their tangent planes.
+The cut loci of points of a Blaschke manifold are compact connected submanifolds; we don't know whether they are totally geodesic.
+Any totally geodesic submanifold is determined by any one its tangent planes.
+The intersection of any two totally geodesics submanifolds is a submanifold of ``expected'' dimension, i.e. with dimension equal to the dimension of the intersections of their tangent planes.
 If all cut loci are totally geodesic, then the cut loci of the cut loci are given by intersecting, i.e. if the diameter of \(M\) is \(D\), and we let \(pM\) be the cut locus of \(p\) in \(M\), then \(q(pM)=p(qM)=(pM) \cap (qM)\) for any two points \(p, q \in M\) with \(q \in pM\).
 In particular, the cut loci of the cut loci are totally geodesic too.
 So we have an induction strategy for proving the Blaschke conjecture for Blaschke manifolds whose cut loci are totally geodesic.

 \begin{theorem} [Rovenskii and Toponogov \cite{Rovenskii:1998,Rovenskii/Toponogov:2008}] Suppose that \(M\) is a compact connected Riemannian manifold of dimension \(kn\), where \(k= 2,4\) or \(8\).
 If \(k=8\), we also suppose that \(M\) is 16-dimensional.
 Suppose further that \begin{enumerate} \item for every point \(m \in M\) and tangent vector \(v \in T_m M\), there is a \(k\)-dimensional totally geodesic submanifold \(S_v \subset M\) isometric to the unit Euclidean sphere tangent to \(v\) at \(m\) and \item for any \(v_1, v_2 \in T_m M\), the submanifolds \(S_{v_1}, S_{v_2}\) are either equal or intersect only at \(m\). \end{enumerate} Let \(M_0\) be the compact rank 1 symmetric space of the dimension as \(M\) and with lines of dimension \(k\), scaled so that the lines of \(M_0\) are isometric to unit Euclidean spheres.
 Then \(M\) has volume at least that of \(M_0\), and equality occurs just when \(M\) is isometric to \(M_0\). \end{theorem}